axdhill/ait-qkd/README.md

 Note: if you launch GUI applications like `qkd-module-manager` or `qkd-simulate` remotely, you still need to login via SSH and X11-forwarding enabled.

+**6.3 Clang 3.6 and boost-1.58**

+Clang 3.6 seems to have problems with boost-1.58.
+Especially the boost Program Options.
+Whenever you run into some undefined linker references like

+    undefined reference to boost::program_options::arg

+then most likely your boost-1.58 is incompatible with your clang.
+Try to change to a newer Clang compiler or switch to gcc.

 7. License
 ----------